 If you haven’t heard of lonesome George look him up right now.
 I’ll wait.
-He is synonymous with the Galapagos and conservation.
+He is synonymous with the Galapagos Islands and conservation in general.
 George was one of the first animals to put the threat of modern extinction at the front of peoples minds the world over.
 Although his Pinta Island species died with him in 2012 giant Galapagos tortoises still exist on Santa Cruz and the surrounding islands.
-Where once they were hunted for their meat and shells they are now protected in places such as the Charles Darwin research station
+Where once they were hunted for their meat and shells, they are now protected and cared for in places such as the Charles Darwin research station

 and the Giant Tortoise reserve.